 From 1991 to 1994, regional independence movements in Ukraine threatened to mark the end of a young nation struggling to become self-sufficient.
 While the country is no longer at risk of collapse, regionalism does greatly affect central policy-making, hindering efforts at political and economic reform.
-THE CONTEXT OF REGIONALISM During the late Soviet period, the […]
+THE CONTEXT OF REGIONALISM During the late Soviet period, the idea of reform was linked […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.